HaoZ17/Sneaker_Shopping_Website/readme.md

 - ‘ng build’ angular project.

 ## Back-End Deployment in Azure (ASP.NET core)
-- Use “publish to Azure” to publish it to your account link: http://6250finalprojectangular.s3-website-us-east-1.amazonaws.com/
+- Use “publish to Azure” to publish it